Removing Hard Water Stains From Shower Doors – Simple Tips for a Spotless Glass Shower Door!

 You will need to repeat the process to keep the area wet 5 to 15 minutes.

 Once you have soaked the area, you then need to scrub it with a sponge or a soft bristled brush, rinse and wipe dry and then move on to the next area.
+(You may also want to read this article on how to clean showerhead with vinegar).

 Cleaning Hard Water Stains from Shower Doors with Dish Soap, Water and Epsom Salts